 Research Associate

-Splitting his time between the Centre for Blended Realities and Research & Knowledge Exchange, Lance looks into digital archival structures and the evolving role of technology in immersive audiencing.
-He plays a role in crafting impact case studies, which assess and highlight the influence of research on wider communities.
+Splitting his time between the Centre for Blended Realities and Research & Knowledge Exchange at Falmouth University, Lance looks into digital archival structures and the evolving role of technology in immersive audiencing.
+He contributes to the institution’s Research Excellence Framework 2029 submission by playing a part in the development of impact case studies that demonstrate cross-disciplinary collaboration.
+He also holds an affiliate role within the Early Career Research Network at the Environment and Sustainability Institute at the University of Exeter.

 External Links